bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 There are many more that you can use to do all kinds of interesting things to your pages.
-But I think it\'s helpful to see just a few to begin with, to see how those work and to experiment with those in a limited way and then add more features and methods and all that stuff as you go along.
+But I think it&apos;s helpful to see just a few to begin with, to see how those work and to experiment with those in a limited way and then add more features and methods and all that stuff as you go along.

-I do want to show you just a few more in this lesson just because I think it\'s helpful to see that there are different ways of doing things in JavaScript.
+I do want to show you just a few more in this lesson just because I think it&apos;s helpful to see that there are different ways of doing things in JavaScript.
 This one I want to show you is a way of creating elements and text nodes in JavaScript and then adding them to the page.
-It\'s an interesting process.
-Again, we\'ve used innnerHTML and we can use that to also change content on the page, but this is just a different way of doing it.
+It&apos;s an interesting process.
+Again, we&apos;ve used innnerHTML and we can use that to also change content on the page, but this is just a different way of doing it.